-7 SUSTAINABILITY AND THE ENVIRONMENT
+9 SUSTAINABILITY AND THE ENVIRONMENT

-7.1 Sustainability and the environment
+9.1 Sustainability and the environment

 NRC is developing long-term, low-emission infrastructure that will generate value now and for future generations.
 NRC is committed to contributing towards a sustainable industry by creating new, sustainable solutions and reducing negative environmental impact where possible.
 We constantly focus on improving and developing our solutions to become more sustainable, both in our own business activities and in our supply chains.
-NRC reports annually on its contribution to the attainment of the UN Sustainable Development Goals no. 5 (achieve gender equality and empower all women and girls), no. 8 (promote inclusive and sustainable economic growth, employment and decent work for all)ensure access to affordable, reliable, sustainable and modern energy for all), no. 9 (build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation), no. 11 (make cities and human settlements inclusive, safe, resilient and sustainable), no. 12 (ensure sustainable consumption and production patterns) and no. 13 (take urgent action to combat climate change and its impacts).
+NRC reports annually on its contribution to the attainment of the UN Sustainable Development Goals No. 5 (achieve gender equality and empower all women and girls), No. 8 (ensure access to affordable, reliable, sustainable and modern energy for all), no. 9 (build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation), no. 11 (make cities and human settlements inclusive, safe, resilient and sustainable), no. 12 (ensure sustainable consumption and production patterns) and no. 13 (take urgent action to combat climate change and its impacts).
 In addition, NRC is working towards an increasing proportion of our activities being considered sustainable under the EU Taxonomy.